MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Move-ClusterVirtualMachineRole.md

 ```

 This example performs a live migration of the clustered virtual machine named Virtual Machine1 to
 the node named node2.
-The Windows PowerShell® prompt doesn't return until the action is complete.
+The Windows PowerShell prompt doesn't return until the action is complete.

 ### Example 2